cdalas2/BVM_Protein_Bilayer_Thickness_Deformations/README.md

 #### Physical problem

-How do lipid bilayer deformations induced by a protein depend on the protein shape?
+How do lipid bilayer deformations induced by a protein depend on the protein's shape?

 #### Framing of the problem in mathematics

 <img src="equations.png " width="1500" height="250">

-We truncation the infinite series that represents the general form of the bilayer deformation field to a finite number of terms, N, and applying the boundary conditions along the protein-bilayer interface to form a linear system of boundary equations which can be solved for the coefficients A_n,B_n, where n = 0,1,2,...,N.
+We truncation the infinite series that represents the general form of the bilayer deformation field to a finite number of terms, N, and applying the boundary conditions along the protein-bilayer interface to form a linear system of boundary equations which can be solved for the coefficients A_n,B_n, where n = 0,1,2,...,N. Protein shape data can be obtained through either experimental measurements or molecular dynamics simulations.
+Since the late 1990's many protein structures have been highly resolved through x-ray crystallography.
+Many of these structures are catalogued in the Proteind Data Bank (PDB) website https://www.rcsb.org.
+Adaptive point distributions are needed for accelerated convergence for many protein shapes of experimental and theoretical interest, which will be discussed in our manuscript.

 #### Computational obstacles and remedy

 Since Basset functions grow exponentially with increasing order n, floating point overflow issues and matrix conditioning issues manifest.
 We use Arblib library for arbitrary precision floating point calculations, choosing an appropriate precision to avoid overflow and to offset numerical instability when solving the linear system of boundary equations.
+Numerical algorithms to solve the linear system of boundary conditions that minimize adding anymore instability to the problem, as well as being parallelizable, are discussed in the manuscript.

 [Back To The Top](#CSCI596FINAL)